Wanibzh29/14.-Breton-synonym-list/README.md

 You will find an exhaustive list of sinonim words in Breton.

+It will be a draft for a thesis about: Development of the semantic competence of Breton speakers by setting up an online thesaurus and creating a system for detecting and proposing synonyms?

 ## III.
 This project is based on

 French synonyms: http://dicocitations.lemonde.fr/dictionnaire-synonymes.php